Making Ends Meet

 *Marie asked that we not use her real name, as she is still an employee.

-Davis emphasizes that she wants to pay employees well, but balancing that with profitability can make weathering wage bumps like the one in Arizona tough to manage.
+Davis emphasized that she wants to pay employees well, but balancing that with profitability can make weathering wage bumps like the one in Arizona tough to manage.

 Townsend Bertram & Company, a retailer and outfitter in Carrboro, North Carolina, is an early adopter of a local effort to certify businesses for paying a wage high enough to allow employees to afford to live in the cities where they work.
 The program is administered by Orange County (NC) Living Wage, which partners with businesses to help find ways to increase payroll while still staying solvent.

-One more perk of the living wage certification: When employees make higher wages, they also have more cash to spend at restaurants, coffee shops, and other local establishments, says Brand Manager Betsy Bertram.
+One more perk of the living wage certification: when employees make higher wages, they also have more cash to spend at restaurants, coffee shops, and other local establishments, said brand manager Betsy Bertram.
 “You’re investing not only in your own team, but also in all the local businesses around you.”